convox/docs/docs/application/services.md

 ### port

-Defines the port on which the container is listening.
-Can be defined in the format `port: 3000` or `port: https:3000` depending on the protocol the container expects.
+Defines the port on which an HTTP service is listening.

+If you'd like to use end-to-end encryption, have your application listenin on HTTPS (self-signed certificates are fine) and prefix the port with `https:`

+#### Examples

+* `port: 3000`
+* `port: https:3001`

 ### resources